Water supply and sanitation in the Wellington Region: Porirua stormwater improvements

 In June 2020, the Porirua City Council announced that work was underway to increase the resilience and capacity of the local stormwater network.
 The scope includes the creation of a new wetland.

 Wastewater

 Properties in urban areas in the Wellington Region are generally all connected to a wastewater system via a gravity sewer.
 Pumps are used to supplement the gravity sewers, by pumping wastewater to a treatment plant, or lifting wastewater from lower level drains into a higher elevation gravity sewer so that it can flow to a treatment plant.

-Wellington's population grew rapidly in the late 19th century after it became the capital city in 1865.
-There were increasing cases of typhoid and cholera which were attributed to poor sanitation.
-In 1879 there were 75 deaths in Wellington from typhoid, diphtheria, scarlet fever, measles and cholera – mostly in the central Te Aro area.
-After some political deliberation, construction of a city wastewater network began in 1893.
-It cost £175,000 and was completed by 1899.
+After Wellington became the capital city in 1865, the population grew quickly.
+Cases of typhoid and cholera emerged that were attributed to poor city sanitation In 1879 there were 75 deaths in Wellington from typhoid, diphtheria, scarlet fever, measles and cholera – mostly in the central Te Aro area.
+In 1893, construction started on a city wastewater network.
+It was completed by 1899 at a cost of £175,000.

 There are four separate wastewater catchments in the Wellington metropolitan area: